How to Understand Your Thresholds and Why They Matter

 - Clinicians often underestimate how tight or narrow thresholds are for multisystem conditions.

 How this differs from fragility and constraints: Fragility describes your overall state and how much buffer you have; thresholds are the specific points where that reduced margin becomes visible.
 Constraints describe the conditions under which patterns appear, while thresholds describe how much you can tolerate before instability begins.
+For more context, see @@how-to-understand-health-fragility-and-rebuild-resilience and @@communicating-with-constraints.

 1. Track your repeatable limits